 By running an A/B test, if it’s able to enhance its conversion rate even by 3%, it means that it’s getting 3% extra revenue day in and day out.
 Meanwhile, if it has a high volume of sales, 3% improvement can effectively translate its sales into hundreds and thousands of extra dollars for its business

-Australian based eCommerce company ShowPo saw a 6.09% increase in its revenue by running a series of A/B tests and introducing new improved variants on its product pages!
+Australian-based eCommerce company ShowPo saw a 6.09% increase in its revenue by running a series of A/B tests and introducing new improved variants on its product pages!

 Benefits of a CRO program spread well across just marketing ROI to give an improved user experience across all lifecycle stages of a visitor whether they’re a first time visitor or they’re a customer through:

-Lead generation is the initiation of grabbing the interest of your customers by engaging them on your site, gathering their information through various means (forms, sign-ups, surveys, etc.) and contacting them to convert them into loyal, recurring customers.
-As a B2B/SaaS business, it becomes your duty to help your customers find what they’re looking for, capture their interest and support their buying decision.
+Lead generation is the initiation of grabbing the interest of your customers by engaging them on your site, gathering their information through various means (forms, sign-ups, surveys, etc.), and contacting them to convert them into loyal, recurring customers.
+As a B2B/SaaS business, it becomes your duty to help your customers find what they’re looking for, capture their interest, and support their buying decision.

 Common reasons why people leave a site are as follows:

-Case Study: PearlsOnly Increased its Revenue by 12% by Making its Check-Out Page more CTA Centric!
+Case study: PearlsOnly increased its revenue by 12% by making its check-out page more CTA-centric!

-PearlsOnly is an online jewellery store based out of Houston that specializes in the sale of pearls.
-Since its inception, the organization has been constantly testing its website and making necessary amendments to stay abreast with the industrial trends and offer the best of services to its clients.
+PearlsOnly is an online jewelry store based out of Houston that specializes in the sale of pearls.
+Since its inception, the organization has constantly been testing its website and making necessary amendments to stay abreast of the industrial trends and offer the best services to its clients.
 Yet, it wasn’t able to get as many conversions as it aimed.
-Running a CRO campaign, they concluded that their checkout page was too cluttered and distracted its visitors, making them leave the page before they took the desired action.
+Running a CRO campaign, they concluded that their checkout page was too cluttered and distracted its site visitors, making them leave the page before they took the desired action.

 For businesses like media agencies and publishing houses, reaching a larger audience base and keeping them engaged on their platform is crucial for their growth.
 Here, CRO can help them with this as well as test various site elements such as email sign-ups, social sharing icons, recommended content, and other promotional options to capture more attention.

-Case Study: BluTV Increased its Mobile Conversion Rate by 42% by Simply Making the Homepage more Service-Friendly!
+Case Study: BluTV increased its mobile conversion rate by 42% by simply making the homepage more service-friendly!

 Being a subscription-based, over-the-top (OTT) video-on-demand service provider, BluTV’s success entirely depends on the number of active subscribers it has.
 Its primary objective was to get as many visitors to sign up for its paid subscription trials as possible.
-To start a trail, a visitor had to share their credit card information, and they would be charged only after they’d completed their 7-day free trial period.
+To start a trial, a visitor had to share their credit card information, and they would be charged only after they’d completed their 7-day free trial period.

-Case Study: Bizztravel Wintersport Increased its Conversions by 21% by Simply Decluttering its Home Page!
+Case study: Bizztravel Wintersport increased its conversions by 21% by simply decluttering its home page!

-Digital marketing agencies engaged in offering multiple services to its clients such as social media promotion, web content development, brand building and so forth, can pitch CRO services to their clients as a way to get more out of their existing traffic.
-This can not only help them pitch more clients by offering an additional service besides their usual services, but also enhance their overall business impact.
+Digital marketing agencies engaged in offering multiple services to its clients, such as social media promotion, web content development, brand building, and so forth, can pitch CRO services to their clients as a way to get more out of their existing traffic.
+This can not only help them pitch more clients by offering an additional service besides their usual services but also enhance their overall business impact.

-Case Study: Traffic4u helped its client Djoser Increase their Travel Bookings by 33.1%!
+Case Study: Traffic4u helped its client Djoser increase their travel bookings by 33.1%!